andrewacashner/hearingfaithms/chapters/chapter-3.md

 embodies the poetic exhortation to "pay attention" to what is sung.
 He has the singers pause briefly where the *caesurae* would be, but punctuates the assonant lines with clear points of harmonic arrival.
-He articulates the end of the strophes in the *introducción* with full cadences.
+He articulates the end of the strophes in the introduction with full cadences.

 The first chorus sings the first word, *Voces*, beginning on the second